One of the scariest things I ever did was quit my first (and only) “real” job so I could begin my own brand of creative work in the world.

 When I had a job, there was a dress code.
 And rules about what you could have on your desk.
 There was limited time for lunch, and no time for creativity.
 And don’t even get me started on pantyhose!

 Did you know that employee income is the most heavily taxed income in the U.S.?
 As an employee, almost half your salary will go to taxes.
 You get to spend what’s left on living expenses.

-One of my first self-employed discoveries was that my money went MUCH further – because I could invest in myself with pre-tax income.
+One of my first self-employed discoveries was that my money went MUCH further – because I could invest in myself or get equipment and supplies with pre-tax income.
 Any good accountant will help you make your dollars expand in your own business.